 Pay your tuition by the due date even if your financial aid will not be ready in time.
 Tuition for summer quarter is due on Friday of the third week of the quarter.

-Summer quarter is the first quarter of the University of Washington's academic year.
-The types and amounts of financial aid available for the Summer quarter are limited.
+Summer quarter is the first quarter of the University of Washington's academic year (i.e. Summer Quarter is the first quarter of the 2023-2024 school year.

 How to Apply

 To apply for Summer Quarter 2023 financial aid you will need to submit the application online by: